 Tropes associated with War Machine include:

 - A Friend in Need/Friendship Moment: In Secret Avengers, his military friend Phil Coulson, who's recently been recruited to SHIELD and is working as part of the Secret Avengers asks him to help them, despite what they're doing going beyond what's reasonable or right, citing that Rhodes never let them down when they were in the military.
 Rhodes replies that this is what he does, and tells Coulson to tell him where they need him.

 - Ace Pilot: Whether it be a plane, jet, chopper, or a flying suit of armor.

-- Anti-Hero: Traditionally a Type III idealistic soldier, but was a Type IV in the past.
+- Anti-Hero: Traditionally a idealistic soldier, but was an Unscrupulous Hero in the past.

 - Anti-Hero Substitute: Inverted as Tony wore the prototype of the Variable Threat Response Battle Suit first and that Rhodey wasn't any more Darker and Edgier when he wore the Iron Man suit.
 In fact, the suit was intentionally designed to MINIMIZE casualties and offer less-lethal options, since hitting a non-superhuman opponent with repulsor rays would splatter them worse than standard ordinance, according to the Iron Manual.
 Also inverted as Iron Patriot because he's definitely saner and more straight-up hero than his predecessor, Norman Osborn.